wp-plugins/featurific-for-wordpress/readme.txt

 2. An example of the plugin in action.
 3. An example of the plugin in action.
 4. An example of the plugin in action.
-5. An example of the plugin in action.
-6. An example of the plugin in action.
-7. An example of the plugin in action.